 Mills that work with the squeeze of a hand or the push of a button always sacrifice grind consistency and speed; we simply can't recommend them without significant reservations.
 But if one-handed operation is a priority, the PepperMills Supreme was the quickest of the one-handed mills we tested, and easy to load.
 The downsides: It's heavy and loud, and it has trouble grinding fine pepper.

-To further guide our selection, we looked at the best-selling items on major retailers like Amazon, and cross-referenced reviews from other reputable brands, like The Sweethome and America's Test Kitchen.
+To further guide our selection, we looked at the best-selling items on major retailers like Amazon, and cross-referenced reviews from other reputable sites, like Wirecutter and America's Test Kitchen.
 We eventually rounded up 21 models, from ones that twist and crank to single-handed versions that you squeeze to operate, as well as battery-powered devices that offer push-button simplicity.